SC refuses to refer to larger bench appeals against HC order quashing 10.5 per cent Vanniyar quota | Law-Order

 It had split the aggregate 20 per cent reservation for MBCs and denotified communities into three separate categories by regrouping castes and provided a ten per cent plus sub-quota for Vanniyars, formerly known as Vanniakula Kshatriyas.

-''Is the state government empowered to do internal reservation.
+''Is the state government empowered to do the internal reservation?
 The Constitution has given enough explanation.
 The legislation providing for internal reservation is cancelled,'' the high court had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)